 And read to find out how watching “Finding Dory” taught me to stop worrying.
-You see, once upon a time, there was a mother who claimed to have faith in God and in His will and mercy.
+Once upon a time, there was a mother who claimed to have faith in God and in His will and mercy.
 And then, her only child started Summer Camp.
 For the first time.
 Ever.
 Subsequently, the proverbial Hell broke loose.
 Doubts and worries replaced Faith, as did flashbacks of every Criminal Minds episode her excellent memory could conjure up.
-Hours seemed longer than their supposed 60 minutes duration.
-The clock was consulted every minute and a half until pick-up time rolled around.
+Hours seemed longer than their supposed 60 minutes’ duration.
+I consulted the clock every minute and a half until pickup time rolled around.

 As the first week was ending, a new danger loomed its ugly face to confront me: THE WEEKLY OUTING.